Boeing says committed to UK, listened to concerns over Northern Ireland jobs

 BELFAST (Reuters) - Boeing (BA.N) said on Wednesday it had listened to Britain’s concerns about jobs in Northern Ireland after it won the first round of a trade battle with Canada’s Bombardier (BBDb.TO), the region’s biggest manufacturer.

-The U.S. Commerce Department on Tuesday slapped preliminary anti-subsidy duties on Bombardier’s CSeries jets after Boeing accused Canada of unfairly subsidizing the aircraft.
+The U.S. Commerce Department on Tuesday slapped preliminary anti-subsidy duties on Bombardier’s CSeries jets after Boeing accused Canada of unfairly subsidising the aircraft.

 “We have heard and understand the concerns from the prime minister and the government about Bombardier workers in Northern Ireland.
 Boeing is committed to the UK and values the partnership, which stretches back almost 80 years,” the spokesman for Boeing UK said by email.